BODY WORLDS Museum

 Life is a mystery.
 Humanity has always been fascinated by the question of where we come from.
 What determines whether we are alive and healthy?

-*Only with valid identification: Students up to 30 years, Seniors 65+, apprentices over 18 years, disabled persons
+*Only with valid identification: Students up to age 30, Seniors 65+, apprentices age 18+, individuals with disabilities.

 Free admission available for